 got a spot as then reigning USSR champion), playing for the Ukrainian team in 1992, and since 1996 for Slovenia, leading their team from 1996 to 2014 on board one.

 In the first two editions of the World Men’s Team Chess Championship at Lucerne in 1985 and 1989 respectively, Beliavsky twice won the individual board and team gold medal for the Soviet Union.
-He also was member of the winning USSR team at the European Men’s Team Chess Championship in 1983 and 1989, playing then in 1992 for Ukraine and afterwards from 1997 to 2011, and again in 2015, always on board one for Slovenia.
+He also was member of the winning USSR team at the European Men’s Team Chess Championship in 1983 and 1989, playing then in 1992 for Ukraine and afterwards biannually from 1997 to 2011, and again in 2015 and in 2017 for Slovenia.

 In the Youth vs. Experience team match, Amsterdam in 2006 (organized by NH Hotels in close cooperation with the Association Max Euwe of Dutch chess maecenas Joop van Oosterom), Alexander Beliavsky achieved together with rising prodigy Magnus Carlsen the best individual result (Scheveningen system), ahead of Karjakin, Wang, Hao, Smeets, and Stellwagen, with the other four veterans Ljubojevic, Andersson, Jussupow, and Nunn below 50%.